Iran restricts internet as Mahsa Amini protest deaths mount and UN calls for investigation – KION546

 Dozens of protesters have reportedly been killed in the resulting clashes with security forces.

 CNN cannot independently verify the death toll — a precise figure is impossible for anyone outside the Iranian government to confirm — and different estimates have been given by opposition groups, international rights organizations and local journalists.
-Amnesty International said Friday that at least 30 people, including four children, had died; according to the semi-official Tasnim News Agency, 17 people have died.
+Amnesty International said Friday that at least 30 people, including four children, had died; according to state media the Islamic Republic of Iran Broadcasting, 35 people have died.

 Authorities hope that by restricting the internet they can bring the protests under control.